-Time has given me perspective and now, my theme song is this.
+Time has given me perspective and now, I’m ready.

 I hope you enjoy hearing my story.
 It’s full of twists and turns and for the most part, it has a happy ending.
-It’s made me who I am today — The Mogul Mom.
+It’s made me who I am today.

 As most of you following my blog know, I entered into a licensing deal with a big baby products company after my third child, and first son, Brendan was born 2006.